dl-data-team/airflow/README.md

   kubectl create namespace airflow
   ```

-  In your console should see this: ´namespace/airflow created´
+  You should see in the console this: *namespace/airflow created*